How to Make Homemade Sauerkraut in Mason Jars

-Every year I has an abundance of Cabbage.
+Every year I have an abundance of cabbage.
 Well, what do you do when your garden gives you too much cabbage?
-You make SAUERKRAUT!
+You make sauerkraut!
 And, you do it the easy way, in bulk, using one of my favorite things, Mason Jars.
 My family has a heritage that makes this Sauerkraut-making process especially special.
-You see, my grandparents owned a German delicatessen in New York City.
-What better recipe than the one used at an authentic German deli served to people who were likely pickier about their ‘Kraut than our families?
+You see, my great grandparents owned a German delicatessen in upstate New York.
+What better recipe than the one used at an authentic German deli.

 Sauerkraut is often one of the first fermentation projects new fermenters try.
 It’s easy to guess why.
-Sauerkraut is super easy to make, it requires very little equipment, and the results are decidedly yummy.
+Sauerkraut is super easy to make, it requires very little equipment, and the results are delicious.

 Brat’s anyone?